Gvoke HypoPen

 Be Ready With Gvoke HypoPen®

-The ready-to-use rescue pen for very low blood sugar in people with diabetes ages 2 and above1
+The ready-to-use rescue pen used to treat very low blood sugar in people with diabetes ages 2 and above1

 Proven to Work